 Black Drama contains the full text of plays written by more numerous playwrights from North America, English-speaking Africa, the Caribbean, and other African diaspora countries.
 Many of the works are rare, hard to find, or out of print.

 The Shakespeare Collection is an interdisciplinary, multimedia collection of resources supporting literary, textual, historical, and performance studies.
-Resources include the most recent Arden Shakespeare editions of the complete works, as well as editions and adaptations of Shakespeare’s works published during Shakespeare’s time, prompt books, the Gordon Crosses Theatrical Diaries, criticism, reviews, images, and reference works
+Resources include editions and adaptations of Shakespeare’s works published during Shakespeare’s time, prompt books, the Gordon Crosses Theatrical Diaries, criticism, reviews, images, and reference works.

 Provides essential information on the best-known, best-loved, and most important plays in world theatre.
 Each entry includes details of the title, author, date of writing, date of first performance, genre, setting, and composition of cast; there is also a summary of the play's plot, and a brief commentary.
 Genres covered include: burlesque, comedy, farce, historical drama, kabuki, masque, melodrama, morality play, mystery play, No, romantic comedy, tragicomedy, satire, and tragedy.
 The perfect guide for students and scholars of drama and literature, theatre professionals, and directors looking for plays for performance.

 Scout is a powerful search tool that can be used to find both print and electronic resources.
 Scout simultaneously searches the libraries' catalog, databases, electronic collections, streaming media, and much more.